I am a Assistant Professor at the Vancouver School of Economics at the University of British Columbia.

 Ethiopian Factory: The Effect of Managerial Practices of Chinese Firms on Ethiopian Workers

-with Shibiru Ayalew and David Qihang Wu (full funding secured)
+with Shibiru Ayalew and David Q. Wu (full funding secured)